<<Previous | Story Intro | Return to Stories | Next >>

 "You're telling me?"
 Casey teased.

 Janet was shaking her head.
-"Cassie, we have got to have a discussion about appropriate topics for teenage girls to discuss when they're a guest."
+"Cassie, we have got to have a discussion about appropriate topics for teenage girls to bring up in conversation when they're a guest."

 Sam was laughing.
 "It was pretty incredible.
 The only place I've seen kisses that hot are in the movies."